clrhoades1/personal-blog/src/pages/posts/Tips-for-frontend-web-design.md

 So if you feel like your page is missing something, consider some non-action generating interactivity.
 Some examples: the area around a hyperlink fading into a darker color when the user hovers over it.
 An animal/human icon whose eyes follow the cursor around the page.

 ### Change up The Fonts
+There isn't too much to say on this.
+Don't just use the defaults :) Check out some font families if you need some inspiration.

 ### Use a Color Palette
+One issue I kept hitting against was that I do not have a good sense of what colors go together.
+Fortunately, there are plenty of websites that do this work for you!
+One example being https://colorhunt.co/, though there are plenty of options to look through.
+Just make sure you find one that gives you the hex codes for the colors.
+Once I find the website you want, just sift through the palettes and see which one appeals to you and BAM, you have your colors.

 ### Search for (Reasonable) Inspiration
+There are millions of webpages already out there, so use them!
+I went around looking for software developer blogs for inspiration, that's how I realized the importances of interactive web pages.
+It also helped me feel comfortable about my idea of keeping the site fairly minimal but still appealing.